Superfood Sunday // Matcha – health & nutritional benefits + recipes

 Why I personally love matcha

 So I have just provided you with a long list of health benefits from matcha, but I would like to also share the reasons why I am so fond of this superfood.
-First off, I am of course very interested in the high amounts of antioxidants and all the benefits it brings.
-I am particularly hoping for it to help me prevent developing cancer, premature aging and even alzheimers and dementia as I have read reports and clinical tests that shows it can both help prevent the two and that it also has a positive effect on those already affected by the disease.
+First off, I am of course very interested in the high amounts of antioxidants and all the benefits it brings, I see it as an investment in my health to be able to enjoy a cup of matcha very single day.
+It would be amazing if it could play a part in potentially helping me prevent developing cancer, alzheimers and dementia + it can help prevent premature aging as well!

 Secondly, I really love the energy boost it gives me.
 I do not drink coffee and I often work long hours, so I love that I have a healthy option for some extra energy + it makes for the perfect pre-workout!